ssd-81/.plan-updates/000-breaking-even.md

 	- This is becoming a serious issue, I will need to resolve it.
 This is creating seroius problem.
 	- I lost a lot of my focus.
 	- But, let me try to finish what I started.
+	- did complete it, but it was partially broken in between, because the laptop really went berserk, I just was not able to figure out what was wrong.
+	- next day, it was working fine.
+	- session rating: 3/10

 - [ ] 3
 - [ ] 4